 Skip to main content

-Scribe Macros enables pre-defined content (macros) to be injected within the Physical Exam and Review of Systems sections within a note.
+Scribe Macros enables pre-defined content (macros) to be injected within sections of a medical note.
 This reduces the amount of time providers spend on editing and including visit information.
 Additionally, it automates the process of customizing patient records, ensuring that generalized note templates are transformed into highly specific, clinically relevant notes that reflect the individual patient’s condition and the details discussed during the visit.
-Macros Gif Nov17 Gi The pre-defined content can be:
+Macros Gif Nov17 Gi Configuration

 • Static Macro – contains fixed text content that does not include placeholders.
 The content is injected into the final note as is and nothing additional should be added.